kenhuang41/kenhuang41.github.io/index.md

 Heyo!
-I'm a sophomore studying Operations Research and Financial Engineering at Princeton University, and I'm pursuing a career in data science.
+I'm a rising junior studying Operations Research and Financial Engineering at Princeton University, and I'm pursuing a career in data science.
 Feel free to take a look around the website at some of things I've been working on!

 [Resume](./Resume_050321.pdf){:target="_blank"}